News, Highlights & Reported Cases

 - July 2015: Mike Esler completed a graduate level MOOC (massive open online course) for alumni of the University of Chicago Law School on the antitrust aspects of the growth of the “internet giants.”

 - July 2015: John Stephens was named Chair of the US District Court of Oregon Local Rules Advisory Committee.
 John has served on the Committee in various capacities for 15 years.

 - April 2015: John Stephens’ service as coach helps Grant High School's Constitution Team win first place in the 2015 'We the People' national competition in Washington, D.C.

-- April 2015: Kim Buckley and (now Judge) Meagan Flynn (then of Preston, Bunnell & Flynn) successfully defended ES&B’s trial court victory in appeal and cross-appeal of judgment in favor of our client, a distinguished law firm, against a former partner.
+- April 2015: Kim Buckley and (now Justice) Meagan Flynn (then of Preston, Bunnell & Flynn) successfully defended ES&B’s trial court victory in appeal and cross-appeal of judgment in favor of our client, a distinguished law firm, against a former partner.
 The issues concerned the terms of their partnership agreement and allocation of assets between the firm and its former partner.
 Read more about the case.